Monique Koeyers-Felida

 Monique H. Koeyers-Felida (23 April 1967 – 15 August 2016) was a Curaçaoan politician of the Movement for the Future of Curaçao.
 She was a member of the Estates of Curaçao between 2010 and 2015.
 She was focused on matters related to education, culture, and sports.

 In the 2012 elections Koeyers-Felida obtained 332 votes and was reelected.
 Suffering from cancer she resigned from the Estates in November 2015 and was replaced by Sithree van Heydoorn.

-Before her time in office Koeyers-Felida worked as a teacher and a television presenter.
+Before her time in office Koeyers-Felida worked as a teacher at the Marnix College and as a television presenter at TeleCuraçao.